The Business Times Global seeks to tell South-east Asia’s growth story through a regional lens

 Get the insights delivered to your inbox.

-More than 150 guests, including corporate leaders, Asean ambassadors and other local political officeholders were also in attendance, including former deputy prime minister Heng Swee Keat.
+More than 150 people, including corporate leaders, Asean ambassadors and Singapore ministry officials, were also in attendance, including former deputy prime minister Heng Swee Keat and former senior minister of state for transport, and sustainability and the environment, Amy Khor.

 BT Global was launched by SPH Media chairman Khaw Boon Wan, along with Dr Tan and SPH Media CEO Chan Yeng Kit.